Sedimentation coefficient

 The sedimentation coefficient is in fact the amount of time it would take the particle to reach its terminal velocity under the given acceleration if there were no drag.

 The above equation shows that s is proportional to m and inversely proportional to r_{0}.
 Also for non-spherical particles of a given shape, s is proportional to m and inversely proportional to some characteristic dimension with units of length.

 For a given shape, m is proportional to the size to the third power, so larger, heavier particles sediment faster and have higher svedberg, or s, values.
 Sedimentation coefficients are, however, not additive.
 When two particles bind together, the shape will be different from the shapes of the original particles.
 Even if the shape were the same, the ratio of excess mass to size would not be equal to the sum of the ratios for the starting particles.
 Thus, when measured separately they have svedberg values that do not add up to that of the bound particle.
 For example ribosomes are typically identified by their sedimentation coefficient.
 The 70 S ribosome from bacteria has a sedimentation coefficient of 70 svedberg, although it is composed of a 50 S subunit and a 30 S subunit.

+Dependence on concentration

+The sedimentation coefficient is typically dependent on the concentration of the solute (i.e. a macromolecular solute such as a protein).
+Despite 80+ years of study, there is not yet a consensus on the way to perfectly model this relationship while also taking into account all possible non-ideal terms to account for the diverse possible sizes, shapes, and densities of molecular solutes.
+But in most simple cases, one of two equations can be used to describe the relationship between the sedimentation coefficient and the solute concentration: